UCL-EO/geog0111/docs/030_NASA_MODIS_Earthdata.md

 ```

 ![png](030_NASA_MODIS_Earthdata_files/030_NASA_MODIS_Earthdata_25_0.png)

 #### Exercise 5

 * Explore the MODIS datasets in your own time, and get to know the datasets they contain, along with the scaling factors and other interpretation information.
+Note that if we have not already downloaded particular datasets into the cache, it  may take a short time for them to download and load.

 # Summary